ardeliatay/tweeter/README.md

 # Tweeter Project

+The Office S8E20
+"I wonder if king size sheets are called presidential sized in England.
+I really should have a tweeter account." -Dwight Schrute

+Well..Dwight finally got his tweeter account.

 Tweeter is a simple, single-page Twitter clone.
 It was built with HTML, CSS, JS, JQuery and AJAX on the client-side, and Node, Express, and MongoDB on the server-side.
 Happy tweeting!